IanAWatson/LillyMol/docs/Molecule_Tools/parsimonious_set.md

 If we allow the selection to select all molecules, we can then plot the fraction of fragments discovered as a function of the number of molecules selected.

 ![Fraction Selected](Images/fragments_covered.png)

 Where visually see see 66% of the fragments selected with 50k molecules selected.

+Note too that by the time we had selected roughly 95k molecules, we had a set that represented all available fragments at least once.
+No further selections are needed.
+Given the combinatorial origins of this set, this is as expected.

-If instead a random sample of 50k molecules was selected, the fraction of fragments covered is observed to be 38% - significantly higher than the straight line in the graph, but much lower than our selected line.
+If instead, a random sample of 50k molecules was selected, the fraction of fragments covered is observed to be 38% - significantly higher than the straight line in the graph, but much lower than our selected line.
 We conclude that indeed the method generating